 Public Employees' Retirement System - The contribution policy is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
 Members contribute at a uniform rate.
 Pursuant to the provisions of Chapter 78, P.L.
 2011, the active member contribution rate increased from 5.5% of annual compensation to 6.5% plus an additional 1% phased-in over seven years beginning in July 2012.
-The member contribution rate was 7.34% in State fiscal year 2017.
+The member contribution rate was 7.50% in State fiscal year 2018.
 The phase-in of the additional incremental member contribution rate takes place in July of each subsequent State fiscal year.
 The rate for members who are eligible for the Prosecutors Part of PERS (Chapter 366, P.L.
-2001) increased from 8.5% of base salary to 10%.
+2001) was 10% in State fiscal year 2018.
 Employers' contributions are based on an actuarially determined amount which includes the normal cost and unfunded accrued liability.